cuplv/droidstar/README.md

   during the experiment, in order(?).
 If running an experiment twice produces different results, comparing the log files may help explain why.

+## Writing a `LearningPurpose` instance ##

+The "Learning Purpose" for a class is an abstraction of that class and its methods that the learning algorithm uses to learn a particular subset of its interface.
+The concept (and the funny name) is adapted from [*Learning I/O Automata*][1], a paper which forms much of the theoretical background for this tool.

+The learning algorithm which will synthesize the class's interface operates by making "membership queries".
+It asks a question consisting of an ordered list of **input symbols**.
+These inputs are interpreted and executed, and a trace of **ouput symbols** is returned.
+These traces are used to build an automaton that simulates the interface.

+The Learning Purpose enumerates these symbols and defines their meaning (in terms of concrete method calls).
+By choosing these symbols and meanings you can control which parts of the class's interface you are interested in.

+To write a Learning Purpose, you extend the [`LearningPurpose` abstract class][5].
+The important methods to override are described here.

+### `public abstract String shortName()` ###

+This is the string that will be used to refer to the class in logs and the final results.
+It will usually just be the name of the target class.
+For example, in the `AsyncTaskLP` instance:

+    public String shortName() {
+        return "AsyncTask";
+    }

+This **must** be unique to this class.
+If two classes have the same `shortName()`, they will overwrite each others' results!

+### `protected abstract List<String> uniqueInputSet()` ###

+This is an unordered set of `String` symbols representing the possible inputs to the class you are learning.
+This method instance, combined with the `giveInput()` method described below, make up the interface that the learning algorithm will used to make queries.
+Here is an example implementation from the `SpeechRecognizerLP` instance:

+    public static String START = "start";
+    public static String STOP = "stop";
+    public static String CANCEL = "cancel";

+    protected List<String> uniqueInputSet() {
+        List<String> inputs = new ArrayList();
+        inputs.add(START);
+        inputs.add(STOP);
+        inputs.add(CANCEL);

+        return inputs;
+    }

+(defining the static strings first is just a convenience)

+In the simplest case, these symbols will correspond directly to method calls on the target class (in this case the `startListening()`, `stopListening()`, and `cancel()` methods of the `SpeechRecognizer` class), but they can also represent a group of calls.
+The actual meaning of the symbols is defined in the `giveInput()` implementation.

+For all classes, the actual input set visible to the learning algorithm will also include a "delta" input, which means "wait for a callback output".

+### `public abstract void giveInput(String input) throws Exception` ###

+This method receives inputs from the learning algorithm, and should do something specific for every input listed in the `uniqueInputSet()` (it will not receive the previously mentioned "delta" input; that is handled automatically).
+Here's the example that corresponds to the input set defined for `SpeechRecognizer`:

+    public void giveInput(String input) {
+        logl("LP received input \"" + input + "\"...");

+        if (input.equals(START)) {
+            logl("Invoking \"startListening()\"...");
+            sr.startListening(intent);
+        } else if (input.equals(STOP)) {
+            logl("Invoking \"stopListening()\"...");
+            sr.stopListening();
+        } else if (input.equals(CANCEL)) {
+            logl("Invoking \"cancel()\"...");
+            sr.cancel();
+        } else {
+            logl("Unrecognized input received, doing nothing...");
+        }
+    }

+(`logl(String message)` is a method of the `LearningPurpose` abstract class, and can be used for convenient debugging messages)

+### `public abstract int betaTimeout()` ###

+This is the amount of time that should be allowed for a callback output to arrive when running a "delta" input (in milliseconds).
+A half second (`500`) is usually sufficient.
+In some cases (such as the `SpeechRecognizer`), more time is necessary to allow for complicated processes such as recording audio that take a while to call back.
+The proper amount of time can be determined by running methods in a trivial app setup and observing how quick their responses are.

+### `public abstract boolean isError(String output)` ###

+The output symbols for your class don't need to be defined as explicitly as the inputs, but it is necessary to state which should be interpreted as errors (if any).
+Here is the implementation for `SpeechRecognizer`.

+    public static String CLIENT_ERROR = "error";
+    public static String ENV_ERROR = "environment_error";

+    public boolean isError(String o) {
+        if (o.equals(CLIENT_ERROR)) {
+            return true;
+        } else if (o.equals(ENV_ERROR)) {
+            return true;
+        } else {
+            return false;
+        }
+    }

+### `protected abstract void resetActions(Context cx, Callback cb)` ###

+These actions will be executed before a new membership query, so that each string of input symbols is starting from a common initial state.
+Usually, this method will destroy the existing instance of the class that the last query was run on and initialize a new instance for the next query.

+The `Context` passed in is that of the app's main activity, which is used in the constructors of many Android Framework classes.

+(the `Callback` is provided for legacy reasons and should not be used)

+Here is an example from `CountDownTimerLP`:

+    public class CTimer extends CountDownTimer {
+        public CTimer(long s) {
+            super(s, 1000);
+        }
+        public void onTick(long s) {
+            // respond(TICK);
+        }
+        public void onFinish() {
+            respond(FINISHED);
+        }
+    }

+    protected void resetActions(Context context, Callback callback) {
+        doReset();
+    }

+    protected void doReset() {
+        if (timer != null) {
+            timer.cancel();
+        }
+        timer = new CTimer(1100);
+    }

+In this example, the `Context` was not needed.

+The instance being initialized is in this case an extension of the CountDownTimer class, with its callbacks instrumented with the `respond(String output)`, which is used to report output symbols for the trace that the learning algorithm receives.

+### Reporting output symbols with `respond(String output)` ###

+The meaning of a particular non-error output symbol `OUTPUT` is defined by instrumenting appropriate callbacks with calls to `respond(OUTPUT)`.

+TODO: explain `CTimer`'s callbacks from the last section and provide an additional example of instrumented callbacks here

+[1]: http://www.sws.cs.ru.nl/publications/papers/fvaan/LearningIOAs/paper.pdf "Learing I/O Automata"
+[2]: app/src/main/java/edu/upenn/aradha/starling/Experiment.java "Experiment.java"
+[3]: app/src/main/java/edu/upenn/aradha/starling/MainActivity.java "MainActivity.java"
+[4]: app/src/main/java/edu/upenn/aradha/starling/droidStar/lp "lp"
+[5]: app/src/main/java/edu/colorado/plv/droidStar/LearningPurpose.java "LearningPurpose"